usaid-cs/yesterday-i-learned/random.md

 - The Eiffel Tower [expands and contracts](https://curiosity.com/topics/the-eiffel-tower-is-taller-in-summer/) by less than 17cm per year.
 - [Black cats](https://en.wikipedia.org/wiki/Black_cat) are considered lucky in Japan and some parts of [Brian](https://www.reddit.com/r/biomememes/comments/7ni9ft/come_on_down_to_brian_xpost_rme_irl/).
 - The moon is narrower (3400km) than what you would consider the belt of the US (~4200km).
-- A [Continental breakfast](http://www.wisegeek.org/what-is-a-continental-breakfast.htm#didyouknowout) is called that to distinguish from English breakfast, which is also part of the continent but you know.
-Continental breakfasts are lighter, have less _stuff_, and are easier for hotels to prepare.
 - Rocco Siffredi, porn actor of 1300+ films, is married with two children.
 - Toasts cut into long sticks are called [soldiers](https://en.m.wikipedia.org/wiki/Soldiers_%28food%29).
 - [The 21st century began on 2001-01-01](https://en.wikipedia.org/wiki/21st_century); the 2000s began on 2000-01-01.
 The millenium also started on 2001-01-01, not 2000-01-01.